I’M NEW TO THE SITE AND:

 Meet Me in St Louis Alert - Not just for St. Louis, this is for those of you who want to see the list of low sale fares for travel from multiple cities to a single destination.
 (It could be most helpful to those of you who are planning a wedding, meeting, reunion or convention.)
 We'll send you an email whenever we find new deals to a city like London, New York, Paris, Tokyo, San Francisco, Atlanta or Buenos Aires from all over the US and Canada.
 Even if your home airport isn't listed, you can use the information to construct your own itinerary from an airport that's farther away, but has a great deal to your chosen destination.
 You can also use this information to track prices from other cities for comparison purposes.
 Another plus, you'll be able to choose frequency of delivery.

 For those of you who want to change or add to your account settings, click on "My Fare Alerts" located in the upper right-hand corner of our web pages.
-From any of our email alerts, you can click on the "Update Your Subscriptions" link at the bottom of the email. and after you've entered or deleted information make sure you click on the "update" button near the bottom of the page and get a confirmation message to make sure that your new preferences were saved.
+From any of our email alerts, you can click on the "My Alerts" link at the bottom of the email. and after you've entered or deleted information make sure you click on the "update" button near the bottom of the page and get a confirmation message to make sure that your new preferences were saved.

 Q: There's a fare from yesterday's email alert that I want, and when I clicked on it, I got a "this deal is gone" message or the price had changed.
 No fare, no fair!